ngs-docs/angus/rob_map/tut.rst

 * **-1** tells RapMap where to find the first set of reads for a paired-end library
 * **-2** tells RapMap where to find the second set of reads for a paired-end library

 By default, RapMap will write it's output, in SAM format, to ``stdout``.
 Here, this is what we want, but if you want the output to be redirected to a file, that can be done with the ``-o`` option.
 One thing to make note of here is the ``<()`` syntax we're using to provide the read files.
-As with STAR above, RapMap is expecting the input in FASTA/Q format (an upcoming version will read from compressed files directly, but it's not *quite* fully-baked yet).
+Actually, this version of RapMap can accept compressed files directly, but I just wanted to show off the process substitution syntax.
 However, we achieve this differently than STAR.
 Here, we use `process substitution <http://tldp.org/LDP/abs/html/process-sub.html>`_ to directly create a pipe from which RapMap will read the decompressed sequences.
 The process substitution syntax runs the command within the ``<()`` in a separate process, and writes the output to a file descriptor (e.g. ``/dev/fd/<n>``).
 RapMap reads the input from this file descriptor as if it were a normal file.
 Generally, this process substitution syntax is *insanely* useful.
 I highly recommend you learn to become comfortable with it, as it can make many processing tasks much easier.

 After the RapMap command we are piping the output to ``samtools``.
 Since RapMap does not (yet) have the built-in ability to write to BAM format, we're using ``samtools`` to convert the SAM output to BAM format on-the-fly.
 The command we're using tells ``samtools`` to read input as SAM and write output as BAM, to use up to 4 threads for compression (don't worry that 8 + 4 > 8).
 The ``-`` tells ``samtools`` to read from stdin and it, by default, writes its output to stdout.
 We then pipe this output directly to the file we wish to create.
 Now, we wait for RapMap to finish.
 It should be a bit faster than STAR, though in my testing on the AWS instance, it's bottlenecked by the SAM -> BAM conversion, and so won't be able to make use of all the cores we're allowing it to.